jdcloudcom/en/documentation/Networking/Application-Load-Balancer/Operation-Guide/Create-ALB-Instance.md

 	![ALB列表页](../../../../image/Networking/ALB/ALB-015.png)

-1. Click “Create” to create a new Application Application Load Balancer instance.
+1. Click "Create" to create a new Application Application Load Balancer instance.

 1. Select a region and pay attention to select the region of the virtual private cloud to be selected.